NeTEx-CEN/NeTEx/examples/functions/drt/README.md

   - `ServiceBookingArrangement`: How to book
   - `ServiceCompetitiveCondition`: What to do and what not
   - `ServiceEligibilityCondition`: Who can use the service.
+- We allow parametrised deep links and we also support service discovery for the booking and price information.
 - The interaction of such serviceBookingArrangements is additive.
 Eg. all elements are within their group connected by OR.
 E.g. you are a senior or a child you can use the service.
 Be aware that this MAY result in the need to split a service to do it.

 ## Types of demand responsive traffic (DRT)